Mac1431/libft/README.md

 tolower		| 				|

-My code is not the best, but it passed all the WeThinkCode tests successfully.
+My code is not the best, but it passed all the WeThinkCode_ tests successfully.

 ### How does it work?

-The goal is to create a library called libft.a from the source files so I can later use that library from other projects at WeThinkCode.
+The goal is to create a library called libft.a from the source files so I can later use that library from other projects at WeThinkCode_.

 To create that library, after downloading/cloning this project, **cd** into the project, call make: